 The Benefits to Fall’s Favorite Spice

 Pumpkin spice is the star of the show right now.
 From pumpkin spiced lattes, to pumpkin breads, and even mixed into savory foods like pumpkin spice soup and casseroles.
 During the season of fall, there is pumpkin spiced flavored everything.

 Maybe you are wondering if consuming a higher daily value of pumpkin spice offers up any benefit outside of our taste buds.

 Let’s take a look.
-Pumpkin in its natural form, whether it’s smashed or purreed, is a rather healthy vegetable.
+Pumpkin in its natural form, whether it’s smashed or puréed, is a rather healthy vegetable.
 It has been used in many recipes for many years, but it also provides a wide variety of nutrients such as lutein, zeaxanthin, vitamin a, and vitamin c, which are great nutrients for your vision and overall health.

 What do these vitamins mean for eye health?

 - Lutein – Lutein is a powerful antioxidant that exists inside the body and helps to protect and maintain healthy cells within the eye.
 Lutein is extremely important in maintaining macular and retinal health, as this carotenoid is found to be highly concentrated in the macula.